tdwg/bdq/tg2/_review/docs/bdqtest/index.md

     - Unless the `Response` is from a `Measure` Test that returns a numeric value, in which case the value of the `Response.result` property MUST be a numeric value.
   -  If the `Response.status` is one of  "AMENDED" or "FILLED_IN" then the value of the `Response.result` property MUST be structured data presenting the result of the `Amendment`.
 The string in the `Response.result` SHOULD be a JSON list of key:value pairs, where the keys are specific `Information Elements` (e.g., `dwc:eventDate`), and the values are the new values proposed by the `Amendment`.
   - If the `Response.status` is one of "INTERNAL_PREREQUISITES_NOT_MET", "EXTERNAL_PREREQUISITES_NOT_MET", or "NOT_AMENDED", then the `Response.result` MUST be empty or null.
 4. Have one `Response.comment` property.
-This `Response.comment` must provide a human readable text explanation of why the conclusion expressed in the `Assertion` was reached.
+This `Response.comment` must provide a human readable text explanation of why the conclusion expressed in the `Response` was reached.
 Internationalization of content of the `Response.comment` MAY be provided, nothing in this section should be taken as a constraint on how that may be accomplished.
 5. A `Response.qualifier` property may be included to provide additional information.

 Nothing in this section should be taken as constraining how `Data Quality Reports` are presented to consumers of those reports, so long as all three elements of `Response.result`, `Response.status`, and `Response.comment` can be accessed.

 Nothing in this section should be taken as constraining internationalization and languages of labels applied to human readable presentations of Responses from Tests.

-Nothing in this section should be taken as a requirement for a particular format or serialization of `bdqffdq:Assertions` or Responses. `Implementations` MAY serialize `Assertions` in any appropriate form for the context.
-When `Assertions` are wrapped in `oa:Annotations` or presented as linked open data, an RDF representation SHOULD be used.
+Nothing in this section should be taken as a requirement for a particular format or serialization of `bdqffdq:Responses`. `Implementations` MAY serialize `Responses` in any appropriate form for the context.
+When `Responses` are wrapped in `oa:Annotations` or presented as linked open data, an RDF representation SHOULD be used.

-Nothing in this section should be taken as a requirement to how `bdqffdq:Assertions` or Responses are to be presented to consumers of `Data Quality Reports`. `Implementations` MAY present the results of Tests in any form appropriate for their consumers, so long as none of the required information is suppressed.
+Nothing in this section should be taken as a requirement to how `bdqffdq:Responses` are to be presented to consumers of `Data Quality Reports`. `Implementations` MAY present the results of Tests in any form appropriate for their consumers, so long as none of the required information is suppressed.

 ### 3.2 Resource Types (normative)